Updated: May 24

 Reasons these mothers may fear breastfeeding could be due to education maybe they don't know they should be doing it.
 Or possibly they could refuse to breastfeed because of their religion they aren't supposed to show their body in public or maybe it is forbidden.
 Some mothers find it painful or could it just be a personal preference?
 Nonetheless, breastfeeding is imperative to support fetal growth and development throughout the beginning stages of life.

 Infants need more proteins and fat than adolescents and adults.
 It is because of their vast neural development and rapid growth in earlier stages of life that they need these large amounts.
 Breastfeeding can provide these nutrients to the infant in the perfect quantities designed for their bodies.
 Therefore, it is wise to breastfeed as much as possible.
 Although women fear to breastfeed, and they have their differences when it comes to reasoning, socioeconomic trends can also hinder a woman's view on breastfeeding.

-In discussing socioeconomic status, our country suffers from a large line between income margins, and this takes a toll on the specific ethnicities of our people.
+In discussing socioeconomic status, our country suffers from a large gap between income margins, and this takes a toll on the specific ethnicities of our people.
 Also, income and job type have an impact on how these ethnicities can raise their children.
 Some ethnicities may have the income to feed their children well with many options to choose from.
 However, financial obligation leaves many with little to no choices on how to effectively seek appropriate food measures for their families.
-Unfortunately, the higher the income, the more likely to breastfeed.
+Unfortunately, the higher the income, the more likely to breastfeed, when income shouldn't make a difference in how much milk a mother's breast produces.
 Along with the financial burden to find effective ways to feed our children, impoverished socioeconomic status impacts our education opportunities, which in turn affects our education levels.

 Education and Views